2 South African Infantry Battalion: Pomfret, South Africa

 On 1 July 1993, the unit was reformed at Pomfret from old members of 32 Battalion, it then resorted under Northern Cape Command.

 Zeerust, South Africa

 By 1998, the unit was transferred to North West Command and then based in Zeerust.

 2 SAI today: SANDF Motorised Infantry

-On its reactivation back in South Africa, 2 SAI was transformed into a motorised infantry unit using mostly Samil trucks, Mamba APC's or other un-protected motor vehicles.
-Samil 20, 50 and 100 trucks transport soldiers, towing guns, and carrying equipment and supplies.
+On its reactivation back in South Africa, 2 SAI was transformed into a motorised infantry unit using mostly SAMIL Trucks, Mamba APC's or other un-protected motor vehicles.
+SAMIL 20, SAMIL 50 and SAMIL 100 trucks transport soldiers, towing guns, and carrying equipment and supplies.
 Samil trucks are all-wheel drive, in order to have vehicles that function reliably in extremes of weather and terrain.
 Motorised Infantry have an advantage in mobility allowing them to move to critical sectors of the battlefield faster, allowing better response to enemy movements, as well as the ability to outmanoeuvre the enemy.